IMGIITRoorkee/workshop2017/README.md

   * https://www.w3schools.com/sql/default.asp (SQL)
   * https://www.tutorialspoint.com/mysql/ (MySQL)
   * https://www.w3schools.com/php/php_mysql_intro.asp (MySQL + PHP)

+## Step by step development
+The commit history can be checked out to get the insights of the different stages of development.
+Can be seen [here](https://github.com/IMGIITRoorkee/workshop2017/commits)

+## Setup
+Detailed guidelines for setting up the project can be viewed at [SETUP.md](https://github.com/IMGIITRoorkee/workshop2017/blob/master/SETUP.md)

 ## Additional features that can be added to this project
 * Add user signup and login features
   * Username/Email and Password based login with a Remember Me button